Stock events for Valhi, Inc. (VHI)

 Overview of Valhi, Inc.’s business

-Valhi, Inc. is a holding company with subsidiaries in Chemicals, Component Products, and Real Estate Management and Development.
-The Chemicals segment produces titanium dioxide (TiO2) pigments, essential for various products.
-The Component Products segment manufactures locks and components for different applications.
-The Real Estate Management and Development segment offers utility services, owns properties, and develops land.
+Valhi, Inc. is a diversified holding company operating through its subsidiaries in three main segments: Chemicals, Component Products, and Real Estate Management and Development.
+The Chemicals segment, through Kronos Worldwide, Inc., produces and markets titanium dioxide pigments (TiO2).
+The Component Products segment, through CompX International Inc., manufactures security products and recreational marine components.
+The Real Estate Management and Development segment, managed through Basic Management, Inc. (BMI) and The LandWell Company (LandWell), provides utility services, owns real property, and develops land in Nevada.
+Valhi's sector is Basic Materials, and its industry is Chemicals.

 VHI’s Geographic footprint